dint-dev/maps/maps/README.md

             query: 'Eiffel Tower',
           ),
         ],
+        adapter: MapAdapter.platformSpecific(
+          ios: AppleNativeAdapter(),

           // Bing Maps iframe API does not necessarily require API credentials
           // so we use it in the example.
-        adapter: MapAdapter.platformSpecific(
-          android: GoogleMapsNativeAdapter(),
-          browser: BingMapsIframeAdapter(),
+          otherwise: BingMapsIframeAdapter(),
-          ios: AppleNativeAdapter(),
         ),
       ),
     ),